Cosmyx/OrcaSlicer/README.md

 # Supports

-**OrcaSlicer** is an open-source project and I'm deeply grateful to all my sponsors and backers.
+**CosmoSlice** is an open-source project and I'm deeply grateful to all my sponsors and backers.
 Their generous support enables me to purchase filaments and other essential 3D printing materials for the project.
 Thank you! :)